hax4dazy/DMF/README.md

 To run the bot you'll have to add in your own bot token first.
 You can get that here: https://discordapp.com/developers/applications/

-Then on windows just type `node index.js` in Command Prompt or Powershell to run the bot after you have put the token in.
+Then on windows just type `node index.js` in Command Prompt or Powershell to run the bot.